zachmccabe/zachmccabe.github.io/_travel/timezones.md

 It's a good idea to confirm the timezone, and more, when you're planning a call.

 I'm chatting with a friend who has lived on the west coast of the US for several years.
 She's stressed out and studying for her PhD.
 She doesn't realize that the US has multiple timezones, much less that it is hours later for me than it is for her.
 Groggy and preoccupied with thoughts of work in the morning, I'm less focused on the conversation than I would like.
-She is embarrassed that even after years of living in the country, she didn't know this simple fact about the place.
+She is embarrassed that, even after years of living in the country, she didn't know this simple fact about the place.

 People assume their frame of reference is also your frame of reference.